marcusnestor/WindowsCrazy/_posts/2020-06-29-show-saved-passwords-in-mozilla-firefox-on-windows-10.md

  	<li><a href="#1">Show Saved Passwords in Firefox on Windows 10</a></li>
  	<li><a href="#2">Closure</a></li>
 </ul>
-<strong><span class="dcap">H</span>ow to Show Saved Passwords in Firefox on Windows 10? </strong>Saving passwords will be easier to sign in to the website becomes easier.
-Mozilla Firefox can save passwords of any site you visit.
+<strong><span class="dcap">H</span>ow to Show Saved Passwords in Firefox on Windows 10? </strong>Saving passwords will be easier to sign in to the website becomes easier. <strong>Mozilla Firefox</strong> can save passwords of any site you visit.

-In this article, we explain How to Show Saved Passwords in Firefox on Windows 10 in simple steps.
+In this article, we explain <strong>How to Show Saved Passwords in Firefox on Windows 10</strong> in simple steps.
 <h2 id="1">Show Saved Passwords in Firefox on Windows 10:</h2>
 Follow the below steps to Show Saved Passwords in Firefox on Windows 10 in simple steps.
 <ol>